 Since 1998 NALG (Canada) hold regular events with the National Championship being played annually.
 To date two World Championships have been held in Canada 1985 and 2003 both in the City of Victoria, British Columbia.
 Forthcoming events can be identified on their Web site.

 Germany – 1999

 The National Association of Left-Handed Golfers Germany was formed in August, 1999.
 Regular events are held with a National Championship being played annually.
-Germany hosted the 2000 World Championship.
+Germany hosted the 2000 and 2019 World Championships.

 Left handed golfers formed an Association in France in 2004 under the name ‘Association Francaise de Golfeurs Gauchers’ they played their first National Championship in 2005 at Cheverny.
 Regular left handed events are held in Olenas, Lacanau, Moliets and Marseille.